fstark/blog/content/blog/wozdle/wozdle.md

 * Carriage return and associated scrolling is as fast as writing a character

-When you look at those constraints, you understand that the Apple1 screen really is a Teletype, one that shred the paper every 24 lines.
+Looking at those constraints, it is clear that the Apple1 screen really is a Teletype, one that shred the paper every 24 lines.
 What we are really doing is design Wordle for a teleptype.
+Cool, maybe I can reuse the code for an ASR-33 Wordle ?

 {% blogimage "img/apple2-text-screen.png", "The upside is that you can use the grid that came page 16 of the original Apple2 manual" %}